This easy homemade chicken noodle soup recipe is healthy, cozy, comforting, and made from scratch with simple everyday ingredients.

 - You can swap the egg noodles for a different kind of pasta if you wish.

-- Sub the dried Italian seasoning for 1/4 teaspoon dried thyme if you like.
+- Sub the dried Italian seasoning for 1/4 teaspoon dried thyme if that’s all you’ve got on hand or don’t care for a particular herb in the Italian blend.

-- You can use all chicken broth instead of chicken broth + water.
-I give the option if you only want to open one 32 ounce/4 cup carton of broth.
+- You can use all chicken broth instead of the chicken broth and water combo I use.
+I like it so that you only have to open one 32 ounce/4 cup carton of broth.

-- Optional idea: add a couple tablespoons of lemon juice to brighten up the flavor.
+- Add in a couple tablespoons of freshly squeezed lemon juice to brighten up the flavor if that’s your thing!
+I often do.

-- Leftovers: 3-5 days in the fridge, the noodles will soak up some of the broth, so you may need to add more chicken broth when you're reheating.
+- Chicken noodle soup will last 3-5 days in the fridge, but note that the noodles will soak up some of the broth, so you may need to add more chicken broth when you’re reheating to compensate.

-- Freezing: The noodles will go a bit soggy if you freeze this soup, so I recommend making the soup without noodles if you're planning on freezing the bulk of this soup.
-Simply add cooked noodles to individual portions of the thawed soup when you're warming it up.
+- The noodles will go a bit soggy if you freeze this soup, so I recommend making the soup without noodles if you’re planning on freezing the bulk of this soup.
+Simply add cooked noodles to individual portions of the thawed soup when you’re warming it up!

-Hope you enjoy this homemade chicken noodle soup with egg noodles!
-Questions?
+Hope you enjoy this chicken noodle soup from scratch!
 Made this recipe?
-Leave me a comment/review below.
+Leave me a rating and review below.
+As always, tag me #saltandlavender on Instagram if you made this or any other recipe.

 Easy Chicken Noodle Soup